-When successful, the Solar Seed Fund will provide up-front funding to pay for the installation of four-kilowatt solar systems (twelve solar panels) on newly built Habitat homes in Harrisonburg and Rockingham County.
-GiveSolar is partnering with Green Hill Solar, a Harrisonburg-based solar installation company, to install the systems on Habitat homes.
+The Solar Seed Fund provides up-front funding to pay for the installation of four-kilowatt solar systems (twelve solar panels) on newly built Habitat homes in Harrisonburg and Rockingham County, Virginia.
+GiveSolar partners with Green Hill Solar, a Harrisonburg-based solar installation company, to install the systems on Habitat homes.
 The Solar Seed Fund will make it possible to install twenty solar systems on Habitat homes in the next five years.

-Solar will allow Habitat homeowners to save approximately $40 per month on their electricity bills by generating their own electricity.
-After paying $20 per month to repay the cost of the solar system, homeowners will experience a net savings of $20 per month.
+Solar will allow Habitat homeowners to save $40-50 per month on their electricity bills by generating their own electricity.
+After paying $20 per month to repay the cost of the solar system, homeowners will experience a net savings of $20-30 per month.

 Photos by Rachel Colello